rizumu/django-podcasting/docs/installation.rst

 Installation
 ============

-* Tested against Django 1.7 and greater (most likely works with older versions).
+* Tested against Django 1.8 and greater.

 * Install Django Podcasting with your favorite Python package manager::